cirving13/haskell-blog/SORTING.md

 then in ghci you run the function like this: `quicksort1 [1,5,2]`

 So the code above we are taking the first element as our pivot, divide the remaining list into the elements greater than the pivot and less than the pivot.
 Then we recursively sort each of these sub-list, and combine them with the pivot in the middle.
-The pitfall with this version of wuicksort is in each new list we make takes extra memory.
+The pitfall with this version of quicksort is in each new list we make takes extra memory.
 Meaning that we copy part of the list at each recursive step, or in other words, we will use at least O(n) memory.
 By the way, it's important to know that this version uses the first elementas the pivot.

 ### Mergesort